WTFAcademy/WTF-Cairo/08_Data_Types/README.md

     // appending elements
     a.append(0);

-    // length of the array
-    if (a.is_empty()) {
+    // Checking if array is empty or not if (a.is_empty()) {
         // array is empty
     } else {